marrow16/valix/README.md

                             <code>PropertyName</code> <em>string</em>
                         </td>
                         <td>
-                            the property name of the other value to compare against
+                            the property name of the other value to compare against<br><br>
+                            Note: the <code>PropertyName</code> can also be JSON dot notation path - where leading dots allow traversal up the object tree and names, separated by dots, allow traversal down the object tree.<br>
+                            A single dot at start is equivalent to no starting dot (i.e. a property name at the same level)
                         </td>
                     </tr>
                     <tr>